fluent-plugins-nursery/fluent-plugin-opentelemetry/example/README.md

 The telemetry data have been provided by js application in `app` directory.

-* metrics.js: OpenTelemetry instrumented application that exports metrics to an endpoint (Fluentd) using the otlp protocol
+* metrics.js: OpenTelemetry instrumented application that exports metrics to an endpoint (Fluentd) using the OpenTelemetry protocol
-* tracing.js: OpenTelemetry instrumented application that exports trace data to an endpoint (Fluentd) using the otlp protocol
+* tracing.js: OpenTelemetry instrumented application that exports trace data to an endpoint (Fluentd) using the OpenTelemetry protocol

 ### Structure